emmanueltouzery/prelude-ts/README.md

 ## Typescript version

-If you're getting the error `error TS2304: Cannot find name 'Exclude'` when building prelude.ts, it means your version of typescript is too old.
-You can try prelude.ts 0.7.5, which didn't require such a new version, but versions after 0.7.5 require typescript 2.8.3 or newer.
+If you're getting the error `error TS2304: Cannot find name 'Exclude'` or `error TS2370: A rest parameter must be of an array type`, it means your version of typescript is too old.
+As of 0.8.0, prelude requires typescript 3.0 or newer.

 ## Commands